yellowberryHN/redive/docs/guide.md

 > DANGER: **Do not change anything else!** You risk wiping your TPM key and make it impossible to boot from the
 > original drive if you do!

 Save and exit with <kbd>F4</kbd> and select `Yes` when you are done.
+It should reboot and put you into the Windows installer.

 ### Installing Windows

-Once your BIOS is correctly configured, it should reboot and put you into the Windows installer.
 Start the installation, and if it asks you for a product key at any point, skip it.
-Next, it will ask you what kind of Windows install you want;
-pick `Custom` and you should be presented with the partitioning screen.
+Next, it will ask you what kind of Windows install you want; pick `Custom` and you should be presented with the partitioning screen.

 You will want to create a new partition on Drive 0 that is the default size (the entire drive).
 It will notify you that it's creating additional partitions to help with Windows, and then you can continue to the next step.